Black Leopards F.C.

-Black Leopards FC is a South African football club based in Thohoyandou, Vhembe Region, Limpopo that plays in the National First Division.
+Black Leopards FC is a South African professional football club based in Thohoyandou, Vhembe Region, Limpopo, that plays in the National First Division.

 History

 The club was founded in 1983 by business people in the Vhembe Region.
 In 1998 the club was taken over by the Thidiela family.
-After just two seasons of campaigning in the National First Division, Black Leopards FC was promoted to the ABSA Premier Soccer League.
+After just two seasons of campaigning in the National First Division, Black Leopards was promoted to the 2001–02 South African Premiership.

-In 2008 they were relegated back to the National First Division after playing for seven seasons in the Absa Premiership but the club made its return to the top tier division three years later.
+In 2008, the club was relegated back to the National First Division after playing for seven seasons in the Premiership, but made its return to the top tier three years later.

+Following their 16th place finish in the 2022–23 season, the club was due to be relegated.
+However, Leopards purchased the status from All Stars to remain in the division.

+Following a dispute with a former All Stars player, FIFA imposed a transfer ban on the club at the end of the 2024–25 season.
+This resulted in the club having only ten players available for the first game of the 2025–26 season, a 3–0 loss to Casric Stars.
+The club was cleared to utilise its new players in October 2025, prior to the fifth game of the season.